 By Doak Worley

 The next morning we were up about an hour before sunrise and had a wonderful made to order breakfast (I had bacon, eggs, country fried potatoes and hotcakes) and began planning our day.
-Monte and I were going out to stalk black bears on a nearby stream loaded with pink salmon while Ed and Dave went .
+Monte and I were going out to hunt black bears on a nearby stream loaded with pink salmon while Ed and Dave went halibut fishing.
 Just about daylight Monte and I got to the stream we were looking for and settled in on a pile of pink salmon that a bear had been eating the night before, and it didn’t take long.
 A big 400 pound black bear soon emerged from the tree line looking for a salmon snack.
-Monte ranged him at 35 yards, knocked an arrow and took the shot.
+Monte ranged him at 35 yards, nocked an arrow and took the shot.
 His arrow hit the mark and the bear scampered back into the trees.
 Even though we knew it was a good shot we like to wait about 45 minutes before we begin the recovery which seemed to work out just right.
 After about 30 minutes another 400 pound bear pooped out about 150 yards down river so I decided to take a shot with my Sako 300 WSSM.
 The Winchester Supreme 180 grain bullet hit it’s mark on the bears left front shoulder.
 He spun twice and dropped.
-What a morning, two 400 pound Bruins on the ground within an hour of sunrise.
-By 2 PM the bears were skinned, fleshed and ready for the taxidermist and by the way, Dan the lodge manager owns a wonderful taxidermy shop in Illinois.
-Those Bears will be rugs in 4 to 6 months.
+What a morning of hunting on Prince of Whales Island, two 400 pound Bruins on the ground within an hour of sunrise.
+By 2 PM the bears were skinned, fleshed and ready for the taxidermist.
 Now we just sit back, smoke a couple of celebratory cigars and waited for Ed and Dave to show up from their day of halibut fishing.

 About 4 that afternoon, Ed and Dave came motoring in on the New 40 foot catamaran aluminum boat loaded with fish.
 Ed had caught a beautiful 80 pound halibut and Dave had a nice 40 pounder along with a boat load of rock fish.
 That afternoon we settled in for another one of Swede’s incredible meals, enjoyed some adult beverages and went to bet dreaming of one of the most enjoyable days of our life.